-Reservations for transgender and intersex persons in education and employment are crucial for their social and economic inclusion because only 46% of transgender persons in India are literate and 94% are either unemployed or employed in the informal sector.
-CLPR’s policy brief develops a comprehensive and functional strategy for the implementation of reservations for transgender and intersex persons in educational institutions and public employment.
+Reservations for transgender and intersex persons in education and employment are crucial for their social and economic inclusion.
+This is because only 46% of transgender persons in India are literate.
+94% are either unemployed or employed in the informal sector.
+CLPR’s policy brief provides a comprehensive and functional strategy for implementing reservations for transgender and intersex persons in educational institutions and public employment.

 BENEFICIARIES OF THE RESERVATION

-The brief identifies that in the Indian context, no separate definition for ‘intersex’ has been provided and intersex persons have been included within the term ‘transgender’.
+The brief identifies that in the Indian context, there is no separate definition for ‘intersex’.
+Intersex persons are included within the term ‘transgender’.
 Many cases of transgender reservation are in fact of intersex persons in India.
 It settled on the following definitions for both transgender and intersex persons:

 Transgender Person: Transgender persons are persons whose gender identity or gender expression does not conform to their biological sex.
-This includes persons who intend to or have undergone Sex Reassignment Surgery (SRS) to align their biological sex with their gender identity in order to become male or female, transsexual persons, cross-dressers and all other identities.
+This includes persons who intend to or have undergone Sex Reassignment Surgery (SRS).
+It also includes transsexual persons, cross-dressers and all other identities.

 Intersex Person: An intersex person is born with sexual anatomy, reproductive organs, and/or chromosome patterns that do not fit the typical definition of male or female.
 This may be apparent at birth or become so later in life.
 An intersex person may identify as male or female or as neither.

-HOW SHOULD RESERVATION FOR TRANSGENDER AND INTERSEX PERSONS BE IMPLEMENTED?
+HOW SHOULD THE STATE IMPLEMENT RESERVATION FOR TRANSGENDER AND INTERSEX PERSONS?

 The Policy Brief outlines the categorical basis for reservation and the extent of reservation that must be provided.